openpbl/app-docs/README.md

 **What is PBL** <br>
 Problem-Based Learning (PBL) is a learning strategy adopted - wholly or partially - by some schools in their educational architecture.
 At PBL, students learn by **solving problems** and **reflecting on their experiences**.
 They work in small collaborative groups where they learn what they need to solve a problem presented to them.
 In this context, the teacher acts more as a facilitator to guide student learning than as a holder of knowledge, as in traditional learning approaches. <br>

 Harvard, Minerva, and the tech school '42' are some examples of successful initiatives of using PBL to develop **professional higher skills**.
-The strength of adopting the PBL strategy in vocational education lies in the **pragmatism** of their learning experiences, which helps to **speed up students' employability gains** in the labor market. <br><br>
+The strength of adopting the PBL strategy in vocational education lies in the **pragmatism** of their learning experiences, which helps **accelerate students' employability gains** in the labor market. <br><br>

 CLASSICAL SCHOOL SYSTEMS | PBL TUTORIAL PROCESS
 ------------ | -------------